Korepi/korepi-docs/src/en/features/Player/attack-effects.md

 ### Critical Hit (Sponsor):
 - Changes the probability of critical hits.
 ### Nullify Incoming Element:
-- Will nilify any incoming element converting it to physical damage instead.
+- Will nullify any incoming element converting it to physical damage instead.

 ## Example Video: